 Early Origins of the Auldeseay family

 The surname Auldeseay was first found in Cheshire, at Aldersey, a civil parish, now in the unitary authority of Cheshire West and Chester.
 They are a family of great antiquity in that county, and held estates at Aldersey and Spurstow from about the 11th century.
 They also held estates at Bunbury and Peel Hall in the parish of Tarvin.

 Important Dates for the Auldeseay family

 This web page shows only a small excerpt of our Auldeseay research.
-Another 185 words (13 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Auldeseay History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Auldeseay History in all our PDF Extended History products and printed products wherever possible.

 Auldeseay Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Auldeseay include Aldersey, Eldersey, Aldersea, Eldersy and others.

 Early Notables of the Auldeseay family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Auldeseay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Auldeseay Notables in all our PDF Extended History products and printed products wherever possible.